thatguy-bridger/DuckWhoWalksLikeABoss/README.md

 This is a chrome extension.

-1. Click the (CODE) button and select "Download ZIP file"
+1. Click the (<> CODE v) button on this page and select "Download ZIP"
+2. Take the downloaded file and move it to place you'll find it
-2. Go to chrome extension manager (chrome://extensions)
+3. Go to chrome extension manager (chrome://extensions)
-3. In the top right, enable developer mode if you haven't
+4. In the top right, enable developer mode if you haven't
-4. In the top left, click load unpacked
+5. In the top left, click load unpacked
-5. Locate the zip file (DuckWhoWalksLikeABoss.zip)
+6. Locate the zip file from earlier (DuckWhoWalksLikeABoss.zip)
-6. Click the file and open it, it should apply the extension
+7. Click the file and open it, it should apply the extension
-7. Should work now (Just figure out what it does)
+8. Should work now (Just figure out what it does)
 ~
 Don't look down
 ~